Email FacebookTwitterMenu burgerClose thin

 • Potentially reduce estate and gift taxes

-Trusts allow you to prepare for the future of your loved ones.
+Trusts let you control how and when your assets are passed on.
 “A trust can be a critical part of any estate plan, especially if you have small children,” says Paul T. Joseph, attorney, certified public accountant (CPA) and founder of Joseph & Joseph Tax & Payroll in Williamston, Michigan.
 He adds that they’re also helpful if you have older children who are “not capable of handling and managing the assets contained in the trust.”
 The stipulations you outline in the trust can help your beneficiaries use it wisely.

 Revocable vs. Irrevocable Trusts

 Before diving into specific types of trusts, it helps to understand the two broad categories of trusts.
 These are revocable and irrevocable trusts.
-The biggest difference is the ability to modify a trust after it has been created.
-Here is how each works.
+One can be modified after it’s established, while the other cannot.
+Here’s how each works.

 Revocable Trusts